tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 .. admonition:: The `Hello World` of adventure games.

-    There is a tradition in programming that there is  early on a trivial example to reassure you that your computer is working properly.
-You have to type in some very simple code to get started.
+    There is a programming tradition that early on you try a trivial example to test that your computer is working properly.
+    You type in some very simple code to get started.

     That example is usually just to print "Hello World" to the screen.